-When you get to the command 'Right,' press the 'Cursor Right' key again and the highlighting moves to 'Number' on the second line of commands.
-Now keep going and when you get to 'Previous,' press the 'Cursor Right' key once more.
-Then the highlighting returns to the beginning of the first line.
+If you've got a 40 column screen, when you get to the command 'Right,' press the 'Cursor Right' key again and the highlighting moves to 'Number' on the second line of commands.
+Whatever screen you have, keep moving through the commands and when you get to 'Previous,' press the 'Cursor Right' key once more.
+The highlighting returns to the 'Start' command.
 You see, the list is like a loop, and you can go round it as often as you like, in either direction.